thisbenrogers/node-express-review/README.md

 ## Adds server endpoint

-- [ ] Create a new branch called `feat/server-endpoint` and push it up to the remote.

 - [ ] Let's finish building out our basic server endpoint so that test can pass:

 _API/server.js_